moirei/pipeline/docs/guide/creating-pipelines.md

 );
 ```

-If `pipes` in not null, the pipeline is immidiatedly processed and the resulting value is returned
+If `pipes` is not null, the pipeline is immidiatedly processed and the resulting value is returned

 ```php
 $value = pipeline(2, [